1. Visit American cemeteries and pay respects to the fallen. Also pay respects to fallen enemies (more on this later)

 4. Try new foods and beer/wine

-This is what happens to your living room wall when it's time
+This is what happens to your living room wall when it's time to plan a cross-continent journey of exploration. |

 The second phase in planning this trip involved (and to this moment still involves) identifying what locations can practically be lumped together in a trip that takes less than a week.
 Honestly it would take at least month to travel the expansive battlefields on the Western front and really appreciate them with the time they rightfully deserve.
 For this trip I narrowed my destinations to locations near sites operated by the American Battle Monument Commission.
 The ABMC is the agency that operates and maintains the overseas cemeteries and monuments for US Government.
 The reality is that the soldiers buried in the permanent cemeteries are there because they generally died in that area (with exceptions).
 This accounts for the significant concentration of American cemeteries in Belgium/Netherlands for WWII and Eastern France for WWI.

-just above the D-Day landing zone code named Omaha Beach.
-It is
+The Normandy American Cemetery in Colleville-sur-Mer is located just above the D-Day landing zone code named Omaha Beach.
+It is one of the most famous American battle monuments in the world. |

 amount of information and resources available.